 Note 6.
 If dropwindsondes are not deployed, aircraft can operate at any level below the melting level, with 10,000 ft preferred.
+Aircraft might also fly lower, if circulation not evident at 10,000 ft.

 Note 7.
-Dropwindsondes shown are not a required part of this flight plan and are optional.
+Dropwindsondes are not a required part of this flight plan and are optional.